 Professor Kaveh Madani is an environmental scientist, educator, and activist, working at the interface of science, policy, and society.
-He is currently a Visiting Professor at the Centre for Environmental Policy (CEP) of Imperial College London and has previously served as the Deputy Vice President of Iran in his position as the Deputy Head of Iran’s Department of Environment.
-He has also served as the Vice President of the UN Environment Assembly Bureau and Chief of Iran’s Department of Environment’s International Affairs and Conventions Center.
+He is currently a Visiting Professor at the Centre for Environmental Policy (CEP) of Imperial College London and a Henry Hart Rice Senior Fellow at the MacMillan Center for International and Area Studies at Yale University.
+He has previously served as the Deputy Vice President of Iran in his position as the Deputy Head of Iran’s Department of Environment, the Vice President of the UN Environment Assembly Bureau, and Chief of Iran’s Department of Environment’s International Affairs and Conventions Center.

 Madani has received several awards and recognitions for his fundamental research contributions, teaching innovations, as well as outreach and humanitarian activities.
 Among these are the 2012 recognition by the American Society of Civil Engineers (ASCE) as one of the ten New Faces of Civil Engineering for ‘work and personal achievements representing the bold and humanitarian future of civil engineering’, Arne Richter Award for Outstanding Young Scientists by the European Geosciences Union (EGU) in 2016 for ‘fundamental contributions to integrating game theory and decision analysis into water management models’, and the ASCE’s Walter Huber Civil Engineering Research Prize in 2017 for “ground-breaking research in developing methods for the allocation of scarce water resources merging conflict-resolution and game-theoretic concepts for application to complex water resources systems” and “outstanding leadership in the application of systems analysis to environmental, water and energy resource problems.”